North Yorkshire: Regional

-The Tees Valley Combined Authority was formed in 2016 by five unitary authorities; Middlesbrough, Redcar and Cleveland Borough both of North Yorkshire, Stockton-on-Tees Borough (Uniquely for England, split between North Yorkshire and County Durham), Hartlepool Borough and Darlington Borough of County Durham.

 Economy

 In large areas of North Yorkshire, agriculture is the primary source of employment.
 Approximately 85% of the county is considered to be "rural or super sparse".

-Other sectors in 2019 included some manufacturing, the provision of accommodation and meals (primarily for tourists) which accounted for 19 per cent of all jobs.
-Food manufacturing employed 11 per cent of workers.
+Other sectors in 2019 included some manufacturing, the provision of accommodation and meals (primarily for tourists) which accounted for 19% of all jobs.
+Food manufacturing employed 11% of workers.
 A few people are involved in forestry and fishing in 2019.
 The average weekly earnings in 2018 were £531.
 Some 15% of workers declared themselves as self-employed.
 One report in late 2020 stated that "North Yorkshire has a relatively healthy and diverse economy which largely mirrors the national picture in terms of productivity and jobs.

 The Teesport sea port handled over 53 million tonnes of cargo in 2013.

 Drax Power Station has the highest generating capacity of any power station in the UK.

 Mineral extraction and power generation are also sectors of the economy, as is high technology.

 Tourism is a significant contributor to the economy.
 A study of visitors between 2013 and 2015 indicated that the Borough of Scarborough, including Filey, Whitby and parts of the North York Moors National Park, received 1.4m trips per year on average.
 A 2016 report by the National Park, states the park area gets 7.93 million visitors annually, generating £647 million and supporting 10,900 full-time equivalent jobs.

 The Yorkshire Dales have also attracted many visitors.
 In 2016, there were 3.8 million visits to the National Park including 0.48 million who stayed at least one night.
 The parks service estimates that this contributed £252 million to the economy and provided 3,583 full-time equivalent jobs.
 The wider Yorkshire Dales area received 9.7 million visitors who contributed £644 million to the economy.
 The North York Moors and Yorkshire Dales are among England's best known destinations.